marsdrums/test-tutorial/visual-quality/index.md

 L_o(\mathbf{x}) = L_{ambient} \cdot \frac{1}{n} \cdot \sum_{i=1}^{n} \cos(\theta_i)
 $$

-The integral has been substituted with a computable discrete summation, and the ambient term $L_{ambient}$ has been moved outside it since it's always the same for any incoming light direction.
-We assumed that the ambient light is uniform and coming from everywhere within the normal-oriented hemisphere; we can, therefore, get rid of the geometric term $\cos(\theta_i)$ and substitute it with a simpler ***occlusion term***:
+The integral has been substituted with a computable discrete summation (Monte Carlo method), and the ambient term $L_{ambient}$ has been moved outside it since it's always the same for any incoming light direction.
+We assumed that the ambient light is uniform and coming from every direction within the normal-oriented hemisphere.
+We don't care any more about the angle formed by the surface normal and the incoming light directionwe; all we care about is if the light coming from $\omega_i$ direction can actually reach the point $\mathbf{x}$ we're shading, or if it's blocked by something.
+We can, therefore, get rid of the geometric term $\cos(\theta_i)$ and substitute it with a simpler ***occlusion term***:

 $$
 L_o(\mathbf{x}) = L_{ambient} \cdot \frac{1}{n} \cdot \sum_{i=1}^{n} O(\mathbf{x}, \omega_i)